MilesCranmer/SymbolicRegression.jl/docs/src/concepts.md

 ### How the Algorithm Addresses These Challenges

 The algorithm uses multi-population search to explore multiple regions simultaneously, temperature control to balance exploration and exploitation, Pareto optimization to avoid getting stuck on accuracy alone, constant optimization to handle the continuous aspects efficiently, and simplification to reduce redundancy.

-This conceptual foundation covers the key ideas underlying SymbolicRegression.jl.
-The algorithm provides a principled way to search the vast space of mathematical expressions, balancing the competing demands of accuracy and interpretability that are central to scientific modeling.